cadizjavier/Dazzle/README.md

 - `eventTag` Provides a collection of all the possible events.
 Each element of the collection has the following structure:
     - `name`: The primary identifier of the event.
     - `params`: A dictionary of type [String: String] that has all the remaining keys and values of all the parameters of the event.
     - `references`: Since an event can contain variables, this structure has an array of all the defined variables (character `=` in the YAML) as follow:
+        - `fixedInput`: Boolean that identifies if the value is based on fixed values or if is a free input.
         - `type`: The type of the variable.
         - `variable`: The name of the variable.